thedaveCA/stupid-batch-tricks/README.md

 Collection of Windows Batch scripts written in the 2020s.
 Some scripts are useful, others are pointless.
 While batch scripts are _never_ the best solution for many tasks, I've been writing them since the 1990s, and I'm not going to stop now.

+## License

+_Mozilla Public License Version 2.0_ for the code I've written.
+Inspiration and code snippets from other sources are noted in the scripts and may override this license.

+Summarized: You can use, modify, and distribute this code as long as you include the original license and any attributions.

+See the [LICENSE.txt](LICENSE.txt) file for the full text, or visit [https://choosealicense.com/licenses/mpl-2.0/](https://choosealicense.com/licenses/mpl-2.0/).

 ## Directory Structure

 | Directory                   | Description                                               |